’A rich community of learners, striving for excellence and celebrating success’.

 What training have staff supporting children with SEND had?

-Our staff team consists of 2 qualified teachers, 9 Early Years Educators, 1 of which is the High Needs Base Lead..
+Our staff team consists of 1 qualified teacher and 9 Early Years Educators, 1 of which is the High Needs Base Lead.

 Staff have attended a wide range of different training in order to support children with SEND, for example;